 You can contact me by text, phone or email to arrange an appointment.

-I have worked with individuals with a wide range of experiences which included relationship difficulties, PTSD, anxiety, low self esteem, bereavement, end of life, suicidal thoughts, anger, obsessive behaviour, alcoholism, drug use, domestic violence, sexual violence, depression, childhood sexual abuse and/or panic attacks.
+I have worked with individuals with a wide range of experiences which included relationship difficulties, post traumatic stress disorder (PTSD), anxiety, low self esteem, bereavement, end of life, suicidal thoughts, anger, obsessive behaviour, alcoholism, drug use, domestic violence, sexual violence, depression, childhood sexual abuse and/or panic attacks.

 I welcome and have worked with adults who experience psychosis and Dissociative Identity Disorder.

-I regularly take part in professional development training (CPD) in areas of work that arise among clients presenting in my practice.
+I regularly take part in continual professional development training in areas of work that arise among clients presenting in my practice.